villasite/sba/_posts/2020-05-03-jesus-christ-shepherd-gate.md

 categories: [Reflections]
 tags: [writing]
 permalink: "adult-faith-formation/:title"
 meta: "The people needed a Good Shepherd.
 And so, Jesus came from heaven to earth.
 If you want to live right you have to always put God in the picture.
-Today is Sunday snd this particular Sunday is a chance to put God in your fourth week of Easter."
+Today is Sunday and this particular Sunday is a chance to put God in your fourth week of Easter."
 ---
 The people needed a Good Shepherd.
 And so, Jesus came from heaven to earth.
 If you want to live right you have to always put God in the picture.
-Today is Sunday snd this particular Sunday is a chance to put God in your fourth week of Easter.
+Today is Sunday and this particular Sunday is a chance to put God in your fourth week of Easter.
 <!--more-->

 For some people today is just another day